stopbars/Core/CONTRIBUTING.md

    **Set up Cloudflare configuration:**

-   The `wrangler.toml` file is already configured and safe to use as-is.
+   The `wrangler.jsonc` file is already configured and safe to use as-is.
 For local testing, you'll need to:
    1. Create your own D1 SQL database in the [Cloudflare Dashboard](https://dash.cloudflare.com) (Storage & Databases > D1 SQL)

    <br>

-   2. Edit `wrangler.toml` and update the database configuration (see comments in the file):
+   2. Edit `wrangler.jsonc` and update the database configuration (see comments in the file):

       - `account_id`: Your Cloudflare account ID (found in dash.cloudflare.com/`your-id`/home)
       - `VATSIM_CLIENT_ID`: Your VATSIM Connect application client ID